Origin of DURACIRCLE®

 CO2 Utilization

 CO2 Utilization (Carbon Capture and Utilization, "CCU") is an approach that uses CO2 directly as a chemical material.
-This approach could potentially contribute toward achieving carbon negativity in the future.
+This approach may contribute toward achieving carbon negativity in the future.

-Various methods are being tested out through trial and error, and practical application of this approach for methanol which goes into DURACON® POM is likely within the next few years.
+Various methods are now being evaluated, and practical application of this approach for methanol which goes into DURACON® POM is likely within the next few years.

 However, some challenges still remain, such as the availability of renewable hydrogen used in the reduction reaction, in addition to capital investments and costs.